Choose “more…” to open this Bulletin and read …

 Programs at the Society.

 The Society’s online programs have been a success.
 We are currently working on our 2021 programming.
+The February programs have been posted.
 Please see the What’s Happening calendar for updates.

 Please continue in your efforts to keep well, visit the Alberta Health Services site to get and stay informed and take precautions if you become symptomatic, stay home and call 8-1-1.